evilcloud/dododo/README.md

 With DoDoDo, tasks are tools, not treasures.
 They serve a purpose and then move on.
 Life is chaotic, and the strictness of tasks in such a world is absurd.
 This tool hopes to be a step towards liberation from the tyranny of productivity.

+## Key Features:

+- Stateless Operation: Each invocation is a fresh start.
+There's no background process, no lingering presence.
+It serves, then ceases.
+- Ephemeral Task Nature: Tasks are transient, with a predefined lifetime, emphasizing the impermanence of tasks and the value of the present.
+- Portable Design: Tasks are stored in a straightforward text file, ensuring user flexibility and control.

+## Philosophy:

+DoDoDo is a tool in the purest sense.
+It doesn't gamify, doesn't judge, and doesn't impose.
+It's devoid of any mechanisms that might manipulate user behavior or emotions.
+The user owes nothing to the software; the software exists solely to serve the user's needs, on the user's terms.

+## Exploration:

+Users are encouraged to engage with this unique approach and share their experiences.
+Feedback will shape the future of DoDoDo, ensuring it remains aligned with its core ethos.

 ## Why Haskell?

 Because why the fuck not?
 It's a beautiful language, not terribly complex, and is almost guaranteed to work with no bugs, **_if_** you get it to compile.
 I don't really know Haskell that well at all, and I had heavily used ChatGPT to help me out.
 But so what?
 The architecture is mine, the hand-holding is mine, and the software is mine too.